daytonn/rails_jskit/README.md

 end
 ```

-This should be everything you need to design and test basic client-side interactions with JSKit.
+This should be everything you need to design and test basic client-side interactions with JSkit.
 If you'd like to see a working example check out [this repo](https://github.com/daytonn/jskit_rails-example).